The5w2h/AIandML/IMPORTANTFUNC.md

 9. set.seed(123) # Used for RANDOMIZATION.
 Should be same, for same results.
 10. # The <split> function results TRUE or FALSE, based on whether the row is selected for Training DateSet or not split = sample.split(dataset$Purchased, SplitRatio = 0.8) #0.8 means 80% data has to be selected for Training Dataset
+11. training_set = subset(dataset, split == TRUE) # subset for Training created which contains subset of dataset where split is TRUE
+12. test_set = subset(dataset, split == FALSE) # subset for Test created which contains subset of dataset where split is FALSE
 ```